-PERIODIC SYSTEM TESTING, INCLUDING THE SERIES DV-200 ALL NOTIFICATION EQUIPMENT AND ALL MESSAGES INCLUDING THEIR CONTENT AND LANGUAGE, SEQUENCE, OUTPUT CHANNEL, AND PRIORITY ASSIGNMENT, MUST BE CONDUCTED FREQUENTLY, AT LEAST TWICE EACH YEAR, OR MORE OFTEN AS REQUIRED BY LOCAL, STATE AND FEDERAL CODES, REGULATIONS AND LAWS, BY QUALIFIED PERSONNEL TO ENSURE PROPER OPERATION OF ALL EQUIPMENT.
+PERIODIC SYSTEM TESTING, INCLUDING THE SERIES DV-200, ALL NOTIFICATION EQUIPMENT AND ALL MESSAGES, INCLUDING THEIR CONTENT AND LANGUAGE, SEQUENCE, OUTPUT CHANNEL, AND PRIORITY ASSIGNMENT, MUST BE CONDUCTED FREQUENTLY, AT LEAST TWICE EACH YEAR, OR MORE OFTEN AS REQUIRED BY LOCAL, STATE AND FEDERAL CODES, REGULATIONS AND LAWS, BY QUALIFIED PERSONNEL TO ENSURE PROPER OPERATION OF ALL EQUIPMENT.
 If the notification equipment is not working properly, immediately contact the installer and have all/any problems corrected immediately.
 Malfunctioning units should be replaced immediately.
 Do not attempt to repair malfunctioning units.
-Malfunctioning units should be replaced replaced to contact the installer, contact the installer, contact the manufacturer.
+Malfunctioning units should be returned for factory repair or replacement.
+In the event you cannot contact the installer, contact the manufacturer.